 Interest income.
-Interest income increased \$1.2 million from the quarter ended March 23, 2012 (as reported) to the quarter ended March 31, 2013.
-The increase is primarily due to the restructuring of the Allerton Loan for which we commenced to recognize interest income during the quarter ended March 31, 2013
+Interest income increased \$4.3 million from the period from January 1, 2012 to September 7, 2012 (as reported) to the period from January 1, 2013 to September 30, 2013.
+The increase is primarily due to the restructuring of the Allerton Loan for which we commenced to recognize interest income beginning in the first quarter 2013.

 Discontinued operations.
-Income from discontinued operations of \$12.7 million for the quarter ended March 23, 2012 (as reported) represents the results of operations and gain on sale of a three-hotel portfolio sold in March 2012 and the results of operations for the Atlanta Westin North at Perimeter which was sold in October 2012.
+Loss from discontinued operations of \$0.9 million for the period from January 1, 2012 to September 7, 2012 (as reported) represents the results of operations of a three-hotel portfolio sold in March 2012 and the results of operations for the Atlanta Westin North at Perimeter, which was sold in October 2012.
+We recorded a gain on the sale of \$9.5 million for the three-hotel portfolio sold during the period from January 1, 2012 to September 7, 2012.
+We also recorded an impairment charge of \$14.7 million as a result of classifying the Atlanta Westin North as held for sale during the third quarter 2012.

 Income taxes.
-We recorded an income tax benefit on continuing operations of \$6.1 million for the quarter ended March 31, 2013 and an income tax benefit on continuing operations of \$5.8 million for the quarter ended March 23, 2012 (as reported).
-The first quarter 2013 income tax benefit includes \$7.0 million of income tax benefit incurred on the \$17.2 million pre-tax loss from continuing operations of our taxable REIT subsidiary, or TRS, offset by \$0.8 million of foreign income tax expense incurred on the \$4.2 million pre-tax income of the TRS that owns Frenchman's Reef, and \$0.1 million of state franchise taxes.
-The first quarter 2012 income tax expense includes \$5.9 million of income tax benefit incurred on the \$14.7 million pre-tax loss from continuing operations of our TRS for the quarter ended March 23, 2012, offset by \$0.1 million of foreign income tax expense incurred on the \$1.2 million pre-tax income of the TRS that owns Frenchman's Reef.
+We recorded an income tax benefit on continuing operations of \$0.9 million and \$5.0 million for the periods from January 1, 2013 to September 30, 2013 and January 1, 2012 to September 7, 2012 (as reported), respectively.
+The income tax benefit for the period from January 1, 2013 to September 30, 2013 includes \$1.7 million of income tax benefit incurred on the \$4.2 million pre-tax loss from continuing operations of our taxable REIT subsidiary, or TRS, offset by \$0.6 million of foreign income tax expense incurred on the \$3.0 million pre-tax income of the TRS that owns Frenchman's Reef, and further offset by \$0.2 million of state franchise taxes.
+The income tax benefit for the period from January 1, 2012 to September 7, 2012 includes \$5.6 million of income tax benefit incurred on the \$14.0 million pre-tax loss from continuing operations of our TRS, offset by \$0.4 million of foreign income tax expense incurred on the \$2.9 million pre-tax income of the TRS that owns Frenchman's Reef and \$0.2 million of state franchise taxes.